The effect that changed the world

 For example: a car (sound wave emitter) travels at 130 km/h (~36 m/s) past a pedestrian standing at the side of the road (sound wave receiver).
 The driver and the pedestrian know each other, so the driver greets the pedestrian with a long honk on the horn.
 The pitch of the horn is 1 000 Hertz.
 What pitch does the pedestrian perceive?

 As the car is approaching, the pedestrian hears a frequency of:

 When the car moves away from the receiver, the pitch drops to:

 In this way, as the car approaches, the pitch rises by 118 Hertz and then drops by 96 Hertz as the car moves away from the pedestrian.
 1 000 Hertz corresponds to “high C”, the note found two lines above the typical five-line musical stave.
 In this example, the changes in pitch during the car’s approach and as it moves away are small, and represent only about one semi-tone.

 Situation 2: The emitter (source of the sound wave) is stationary relative to the air and the receiver is moving towards the emitter (+) or away from the emitter (-).

 In this case the Doppler formula is:

-For example: the car driver is now the receiver, and travels past their acquaintance standing at the roadside at 100 km/h (~36 m/s).
-By chance, the pedestrian has a horn with them, and greets the car driver with a long honk of the horn at a frequency of 1000 Hertz.
+For example: the car driver is now the receiver, and travels past their acquaintance standing at the roadside at 130 km/h (~36 m/s).
+By chance, the pedestrian has a horn with him, and greets the car driver with a long honk of the horn at a frequency of 1000 Hertz.